Daddy-O Daylie: Career

 In 1955 he sued the Loews movie chain and MGM for improper use of his copyrighted name, Daddy-O which he said was used in a derogatory manner in the movie "Blackboard Jungle" for $700K.
 He had not authorized the use and asked for an injunction on the showing of the film.
 The suit was not successful.
 He copyrighted the name 'Daddy-O' in 1948.

 Beginning in 1956, the overnight hours were his domain, "Daddy-O" brought his sense of humor, way with words and musical knowledge to WMAQ as he played cool jazz through the night.
 "Daddy-O" was the first African-American hosting a regularly scheduled radio show on a network owned and operated Chicago radio station.
-At station WNTD-AM, previously WAAF-AM, a daytime only station, Daddy-O played jazz in the late morning and was followed on air by Olympic great Jesse Owens whom also played jazz from noon-3.
+At AM 950 WNTD, previously WAAF, a daytime only station, Daddy-O played jazz in the late morning and was followed on air by Olympic great Jesse Owens whom also played jazz from noon-3.

 During the period of Black Appeal radio and the rise of the personality jock, Black disc jockeys' phrasing on-air was distinctly ear-catching as the music they played.
 Each had a different style which played off the characteristics of the area of the country they were in.
 "Daddy-O" Daylie talked in hip rhymes to every record title as he played be-bop and jazz.
 Their influence was so overwhelming that there was a rush by the white deejays to imitate their style and patter.

 He was active in the NAACP, His civic activities included the Urban League and Operation PUSH, Rev. Jesse Jackson's organization in Chicago.
 He later became a co-owner of a Bowling Alley, the Starlite Bowling Lanes on 87th Street.

 In 1958 hard bop saxophonist Cannonball Adderley wrote a piece dedicated to Holmes titled "One for Daddy-O".